 440.632 - Topics in Macroeconomics and Finance

-[formerly 440.612] This course aims to develop a better understanding of the linkages between the banking system and the broader macroeconomy.
-Particular attention will be paid to the the role of banks and the banking system in propagating and perpetuating the recent financial crisis.
-Specific topics include: The functioning of the banking system in a basic general equilibrium macro model; the Diamond-Dybvig model of bank runs; an empirical look into the economic cost of banking crises; central bank intervention in the face of a banking failure; the link between sovereign debt and the banking system; the European debt crisis and the response of the ECB.
-Prerequisites: 440.601 Microeconomic Theory and Policy; 440.602 Macroeconomic Theory and Policy; and 440.606 Econometrics.
+[This course aims to develop a better understanding of the linkages between the banking system and the broader macroeconomy.
+Particular attention will be paid to the role of banks and the banking system in propagating and perpetuating the recent financial crisis.
+Specific topics include the functioning of the banking system in a basic general equilibrium macro model, the Diamond-Dybvig model of bank runs; an empirical look into the economic cost of banking crises, central bank intervention in the face of a banking failure, the link between sovereign debt and the banking system, and the European debt crisis and the response of the ECB.
+Prerequisites: 440.601 Microeconomic Theory, 440.602 Macroeconomic Theory.
+Corequisites: 440.606 Econometrics; 440.640 Financial Economics

 440.634 - Economic Growth